-The obligations of commercial sponsors to subjects who suffer a researchrelated injury must be expressed in the "What Are the Costs" section of the written consent form using the following language, which should immediately precede the applicable statement concerning the Medical Center's obligations discussed below: "The sponsor of the study, [insert sponsor name], has agreed to pay for the care of certain injuries directly resulting from this research.
+The obligations of commercial sponsors to subjects who suffer a researchrelated injury must be expressed in the written consent form using the following language, which should immediately precede the applicable statement concerning the Medical Center's obligations discussed below:

+"The sponsor of the study, [insert sponsor name], has agreed to pay for the care of certain injuries directly resulting from this research.
 If you think that you have suffered a research-related injury, you must contact [insert PI/study doctor name] right away.
 The study doctor can help you obtain more information about the sponsor's agreement to pay for research-related injuries."